MarkBennett/chromecaster/README.md

 Calling this will kick off the Chromecast UI and allow the user to select the Chromecast they'd like to use.
 Then the selected Chromecast will launch the receiver app, create a new session and invoke your `sessionListener`.
 If anything goes wrong, or the user cancels or dismisses the Chromecast UI, then the onLaunchError will be invoked with details.
 It's useful to note that the `sessionListener` registered with this callback, and the one registered when you configured the Chromecast API use the same method signature and are re-used in most apps I've seen.

-Regardless of how it was triggered, at this point your `sessionListener` should have been invoked with a reference to a Chromecast session.
+Regardless of how it was triggered, at this point your `sessionListener` should have been invoked with a reference to a Chromecast [Session](https://developers.google.com/cast/docs/reference/chrome/chrome.cast.Session).
 This is what a typical session listener looks like:

     var session;